This beautiful little carport and driveway backed on to bushland in the leafy northern suburbs of Sydney.

-This was the ideal application for a product like StoneSet for a number of reasons.
+This was the ideal application for a product like StoneSet for several reasons.

 Compacted base – The heavily compacted stone and dirt from years of vehicle traffic would normally be a hassle, but in this case, it was ready to be resurfaced.
 Not with a thin spray coating, but rather a durable 16mm layer of stone.

-Levelling properties – Much like a self levelling screed, The thickness of the topping of StoneSet is not fixed like a paver, rather the cracks, potholes and divits is infilled with the stone and resin material easily – making the transformation from undulating patchwork to uniform and level brand new surface.
+Levelling properties – Much like a self-levelling screed, The thickness of the topping of StoneSet is not fixed like a paver, rather the cracks, potholes and divots is infilled with the stone and resin material easily – transforming undulating patchwork to uniform and level brand new surface.

 Natural – The repeated patterns of segmental paving just would not have been right here.
 Nestled amongst the trees, the appeal of a natural aggregate as the welcome mat to the home was irresistible.

-Not only no-more cracked and dusty sandstone, the resin bound stone is guaranteed to last 10 years with no loose stone, meaning a maintenance free entry to the home.
+Not only no-more cracked and dusty sandstone, but the resin-bound stone is also guaranteed to last 10 years with no loose stone, meaning a maintenance-free entry to the home.
 That meant no more mud being trudged in on rainy days, and an much more proud surface to sweep or blower vac free of leaves – not getting caught in the gaps between the sandstone.